dharshan7200/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 ## Summarized text

-Blockchain is a digital system that records and shares information securely without needing a central authority.
-Data is stored in “blocks” linked in a “chain,” making it nearly impossible to alter once added.
-Every transaction is verified by a network of computers through consensus, ensuring trust and transparency.
-While it became popular through Bitcoin, blockchain is now used in many fields.
-For example, supply chains use it to track products from farms to stores, ensuring authenticity, while healthcare uses it to securely store patient records for authorized access.
-By combining security, transparency, and efficiency, blockchain is reshaping how information and value are exchanged in today’s digital world.
+Blockchain is like a shared digital notebook that keeps information safe and transparent.
+Instead of one central authority, many computers store and verify the data, making it very hard to change or cheat.
+Information is saved in “blocks” that are linked together in a “chain.”
+While blockchain is famous for Bitcoin, it is used in many real-life applications.
+For example, Walmart tracks food from farms to stores to ensure safety and quality, and hospitals store patient records securely so only authorized doctors can access them.
+By being secure, transparent, and efficient, blockchain helps people trust digital systems and is changing how we share information and value in many industries.

 ## Result
 Thus the text summarization done successfully.